 When a technician arrives for the start of his/her shift, they access their portion of the Shop Planner at their respective Mechanic Workstation.

-The key to any work flow optimization plan is to execute consistently, day after day, week after week and month after month.
+The key to any work flow optimization plan in fleet maintenance is to execute consistently, day after day, week after week and month after month.
 Vector has the experience to adjust our playbook for your specific needs and then deliver consistent results over the contract term.